willroberts/perandus/README.md

 ## To Do

-1. Parse stashes and items
-2. Compare each item to the configured filter
+1. Compare each item to the configured filter
-3. Alert on match
+2. Alert on match